The Hunger (1983 film): Plot

-Miriam Blaylock is a vampire, seen in flashbacks drinking from victims in Ancient Egypt, promising specially chosen humans eternal life as her vampire lovers.
+Miriam Blaylock is a vampire, seen in flashbacks drinking blood from victims in Ancient Egypt, who promises eternal life to humans chosen as her vampire lovers.
 Her current companion is John, a talented cellist whom she met in 18th-century France.
 In a nightclub in New York City, they connect with a young couple whom they bring home and feed upon by slashing their throats with bladed ankh pendants.
 The victims' bodies are disposed of in an incinerator in the basement of Miriam and John's elegant New York townhouse, where they pose as a wealthy couple who teach classical music.

-Now, 200 years after he was turned, John begins suffering insomnia and ages years in only a few days.
-John realizes Miriam's promise, that periodically killing and feeding upon human victims would give him immortality, was only partially true; he will have eternal life, but not eternal youth.
-He seeks Dr. Sarah Roberts, a research gerontologist who, with her colleagues Charlie and Tom (also Sarah's boyfriend), are studying the effects of rapid aging in primates, hoping she can reverse his accelerating decrepitude.
-Sarah assumes that John is a hypochondriac or mentally unbalanced and ignores his pleas for help.
-As the angered John leaves the clinic, Sarah is horrified to see how rapidly he is aging and offers her help, but John rebuffs her.
+Now, 200 years after he was turned, John begins suffering from insomnia and ages years within only a few days.
+John realises Miriam's promise – that killing and feeding upon human victims would give him immortality – was only partially true; he will have eternal life, but not eternal youth.
+He seeks Dr. Sarah Roberts, a gerontology researcher, who, with her colleagues Charlie and Tom (also Sarah's boyfriend), are studying the effects of rapid ageing in primates.
+He hopes they can reverse his accelerating decrepitude.
+Sarah assumes that John is delusional and ignores his plea for help.
+As the angered John leaves the clinic, Sarah is horrified to see how rapidly he is ageing and offers her help, but John rebuffs her.

-One of the Blaylocks' students, Alice Cavender, drops by their townhouse to say that she cannot attend the next day's lesson.
-In a last attempt to regain his youth, John murders and feeds upon Alice, whom Miriam was grooming to be her next consort when she came of age.
-However, her blood does nothing to restore him, so John begs Miriam to kill him and release him from the agony of his decrepit body.
+One of the Blaylocks' students, Alice Cavender, drops by the couple's townhouse to say that she cannot attend the next day's lesson.
+In a last attempt to regain his youth, John murders and feeds upon Alice, whom Miriam was grooming to be her next consort once she came of age.
+However, Alice's blood does nothing to restore him, so John begs Miriam to kill him and release him from the agony of his decrepit body.
 Weeping, Miriam tells him there is no release.
-After John collapses in the basement, Miriam carries him into the attic, which is filled with coffins and places him in one.
-Like John, Miriam's former vampire lovers suffer an eternal living death, helplessly moaning and trapped in their coffins.
-Sarah comes looking for John at his home, and Miriam claims that her husband is in Switzerland.
+After John collapses in the basement, Miriam carries him to the attic, which is filled with coffins, and places him in one.
+Like John, Miriam's former vampire lovers suffer an eternal living-death, helplessly moaning and trapped in their coffins.
+Sarah comes looking for John at his home.
+Miriam claims her husband is in Switzerland.
 Sarah asks to be updated on John's condition.
 Later, a police official comes to the residence, looking for the missing Alice.
 Miriam feigns ignorance.